 Some nurses choose to specialize in a specific area of study.
 For example, if you have a bachelor's in nursing, you can work online towards the following specialized master's degrees:

-- A Masters of Science in Nursing/Masters of Health Administration/Gerontology
+- A Master of Science in Nursing/Masters of Health Administration/Gerontology

-- A Masters of Science in Nursing/Masters of Health Administration/ Sustainable Management
+- A Master of Science in Nursing/Masters of Health Administration/ Sustainable Management

 - Master of Science in Nursing/Nursing Education

 Due to advancing medical technology, there is a wide range of specializations for nurses.
-Pediatric oncology nurses work with children and teens with cancer, while rehabilitation nurses work with patients who have temporary or permanent disabilities, and neonatology nurses care for newborn babies.
+For example, pediatric oncology nurses work with children and teens with cancer; rehabilitation nurses work with patients who have temporary or permanent disabilities; and neonatology nurses care for newborn babies.
 If you know what you want to specialize in, you should seek out a school that is known for that area of study.

 As one of the largest states in the country, with many large metro areas, Texas is home to many nursing programs, and a huge amount of opportunity for those interested in health care.
 Find out more information about online nursing courses and programs from some of the schools listed below.

 - Occupational Employment and Wages, May 2015, Registered Nurses, Bureau of Labor Statistics, http://www.bls.gov/oes/current/oes291141.htm

 - Nursing Schools in Texas, TX, Nursing School Resource, http://www.cna-nursing-schools.com/texas-nursing-schools.html#context/api/listings/prefilter

 - Texas LPN, TX LPN Schools, LPN Programs and LPN Salary Data, LPN.com, http://www.lpn.com/state/texas-lpn/